ricklamers/orchest-coqui-tts/README.md

 ## Environment variables
 If you want to send this to your actual Slack channel you need a bot with `chat:read/write` and `file:read/write` permissions and set the `SLACK_BOT_TOKEN` environment variable.

-Make sure you add the bot the desired channel.
+Make sure you add the bot to the desired channel.
 The Slack channel can be overwritten by specifying the `SLACK_CHANNEL` environment variable.

 ## Speakers